What is the impact of high turnover rates?

 Maintain constant communication

-Many managers rely on having open communication between themselves and the employees they oversee.
-An open line of communication is an easy way to know about problems or concerns your employees have long before the issues become unmanageable.
-Frequent contact with your employees will allow you to adjust what the company can offer to help meet their personal needs.
-Additionally, employees should have frequent and regular sessions to review both their work performance and salary expectations.
-If your company is growing, the responsibilities of your most trusted employees may grow with it.
-Employees expect to be compensated fairly for their time and effort, especially if their job description changes.
+Many managers emphasize the importance of open workplace communication with their employees.
+Maintaining an open line of communication helps managers identify problems or concerns before they escalate.
+Regular interactions with employees allow managers to adjust what the company can offer to meet individual needs better.
+Additionally, employees should have regular sessions to discuss their satisfaction, performance, and salary expectations.
+As companies grow, the responsibilities of their most trusted employees may also increase.
+Employees expect fair compensation for their time and effort, especially if their job descriptions change.

 Outline defined career paths

-If there is not a clear and defined career path for employees, with established goals or changes in the title or salary, it can be difficult for an employee to see themselves with the company for the long term.
-Taking the time to outline a career path for each employee, including professional development and performance benchmarks, can go a long way toward reducing the turnover rate and keeping your staff motivated.
+If there is no clear career path for employees, with established goals or changes in the title or salary, it can be difficult for an employee to see themselves with the company for the long term.
+Taking the time to outline a career path for each employee, including professional development and performance benchmarks, can create a good employee journey, keep staff motivated, and reduce the turnover rate.

 Issue special projects or incentives